monitoringartist/zenoss5-core-autodeploy/README.md

 Linux 7.x.
 Ubuntu is not supported at the moment.
 A 64-bit build is required.

-The script included in this directory will automatically deploy Control Center and Zenoss Core 5 for you.
+The script included in this directory will automatically deploy Control Center and Zenoss 5 Core (Resource Manager 5) for you.
 Usage of auto-deployment script:

 ```
 # cd /tmp